-As discussed in Section \ref{subsubsec:PEN_VAR}, penalizing the inverse of covariance matrix is not equivalent to penalizing directly the variances.
-It could favor differences from parameters with a high variance and then select false models.
+As discussed in Section \ref{sec:PEN}, {the penalty based on the concentration matrix is not equivalent to that based on the variances}.
+It could favor differences from parameters with a high variance and then select {inappropriate} models.
 This can be attenuated by rescaling the variances with adaptive weights.
 We propose the following weighting strategy:

-where $\tilde{\Omega}^{g}$ corresponds to the unpenalized estimation of $\Omega^{g}$.
-To illustrate this, a data set of 3 groups (100 subjects per group) is simulated using model (\ref{eq:model1cpt}) with larger $\omega_V$ and smaller $\omega_{ka}$:
+where $\tilde{\Omega}_{g}$ {stands for} the unpenalized estimation of $\Omega_{g}$.
+To illustrate this {approach}, a data set of 3 groups (100 subjects per group) is simulated {under} model (\ref{eq:model1cpt}) with larger $\omega_V$ and smaller $\omega_{k_{a}}$:

-Figure \ref{fig:VAR_SCALING} presents the regularization path of estimates for $(\omega_{k_{a}}^{g})^{2}, (\omega_{V}^{g})^{2}, (\omega_{Cl}^{g})^{2}$ using a clique structure for the penalty.
-Because the $(\omega_{V}^{g})^{2}$ terms are all equal, we would hope estimates of these terms to be fused before the $(\omega_{k_{a}}^{g})^{2}$ and $(\omega_{Cl}^{g})^{2}$ terms.
-This is not the case without adaptive weights, and as a consequence, the optimal model is not spanned in the regularization path.
-Adaptive weights correct for this defect and the optimal model is spanned by the regularization path (blue shaded areas in Figure \ref{fig:VAR_SCALING} ).
+Figure \ref{fig:VAR_SCALING} presents the regularization path of estimates for $\omega_{g,k_{a}}^{2}, \omega_{g,V}^{2}, \omega_{g,Cl}^{2}$ using a clique{-graph in the fused penalty}.
+Because the $\omega_{g,V}^{2}$ terms are all equal, {estimates of these terms are expected to be fused before the $\omega_{g,k_{a}}^{2}$ and $\omega_{g,Cl}^{2}$ terms}.
+This is not the case without adaptive weights, and as a consequence, the {simulated} model is not spanned in the regularization path.
+Adaptive weights correct for this defect and the {simulated} model is spanned by the regularization path (blue shaded areas in Figure \ref{fig:VAR_SCALING} ).